kaitouz/ESportNetwork/README.md

 which allows users to connect with other players, book individual online lessons with professional players, or become a gaming coach.

+GAMACE : GAME + ACE

+## 1. Analysis of the task and review of analogs

 ## Author